The Most Famous Invention from Every State

 Michigan: Automobile Assembly Line

 Although Ford was also located in Michigan, it wasn’t the first car company to use a commercially successful assembly line.
 That honor goes to the often-forgotten Ransom E. Olds and his Curved Dash Oldsmobile, which was mass-produced in 1901.
-Learn about the most promising recent scientific breakthroughs that could change the world.

 Minnesota: Masking Tape and Scotch Tape